Jammu and Kashmir Reorganisation Act, 2019: Civil society

-Anger, betrayal, fear, anxiety and humiliation were some of the prominent emotions in Kashmir in the days post 5–6 August 2019.
+Disappointment came about in Kashmir in the days post 5–6 August 2019.
 A fact finding team including Jean Drèze and Kavita Krishnan reported that "People expressed their anger freely in informal conversation, but no-one was willing to speak on camera", children were heard calling Modi 'Iblees' (meaning 'Satan'), and a man in Sopore said that the situation was "silence at gunpoint", and the peace was the "peace of a graveyard", while someone else said "It's Army rule not Modi rule".
 The newspaper Greater Kashmir had two pages devoted to the cancellation of weddings.
 With regard to pellet injuries, the fact finding team met two people with pellet injuries at SMHS Hospital.
 According to rights' groups, 412 habeas corpus petitions challenging detentions under the Jammu and Kashmir Public Safety Act, 1978 were filed after 5 August 2019.

 National and international media

 International media frequently referred to the situation as a nuclear flashpoint.

 In a statement BBC said that they "... strongly refute any claims that we have misrepresented events in Kashmir."
 Sevanti Ninan explains to ThePrint "For the foreign press, Kashmir is both a conflict zone, and disputed territory, and it covers it as such.
-After Kashmir’s change of status, they think it is their job to capture protests, not to pander to the Indian government’s sensitivities."
+After Kashmir's change of status, they think it is their job to capture protests, not to pander to the Indian government's sensitivities."
 Brahma Chellaney explains that this internationalisation was normal and that the real failure was the minimal number of Indians who wrote on international issues.